-There is no clear set rules as to what constitutes a slow page, but there are specific guidelines for indicating content will load (1 second), idling (50ms), animating (16.7s) and responding to user input (50 to 200ms).
+There are no clear set rules as to what constitutes a slow pace when loading pages, but there are specific guidelines for indicating content will load (1 second), idling (50ms), animating (16.7s) and responding to user input (50 to 200ms).

 The first asset retrieved from a request is usually an HTML document, which then makes calls for additional assets.
 As noted in the description of the critical rendering path, when received, browsers immediately start processing the HTML, rendering the content as it is received rather than waiting for additional assets to load.

-Yes, one second for load is a goal, but it's something few sites achieve.
+Yes, one second for loading is a goal, but it's something few sites achieve.
 Expectations differ.
-A 'hello world' on the corporate network would be expected to load in milliseconds, but a user downloading a cat video on a five year old device over an edge network in northern Siberia would likely find a 20 second download speedy.
-If you wait three or four seconds without communicating to the user that a load is happening and showing some progress, the typical site will lose potential visitors, and those visitors will take a long time to come back, if they ever do.
+A 'hello world' on the corporate network would be expected to load in milliseconds, but a user downloading a cat video on a five-year-old device over an edge network in northern Siberia would likely find a 20-second download speedy.
+If you wait three or four seconds without communicating to the user that a load is happening and showing some progress, the typical site will lose potential visitors, and those visitors will take a long time to come back if they ever do.

-When the user interacts with content, it is important to provide feedback and acknowledge the users response or interaction, and to do so within 100ms, preferably within 50ms.
+When the user interacts with content, it is important to provide feedback and acknowledge the user's response or interaction and to do so within 100ms, preferably within 50ms.
 50ms seconds feels immediate.
-The acknowledgement of a user interaction should often feel immediate, such as a hover or button press, but that doesn't mean the completed response should be instanteneous.
-While a slower than 100ms reation may create a disconnect between the user interaction and the respone, a 100 to 200ms transition for a response may help the user notice the response their interaction initiated, such as a menu opening.
-If a response takes longer than 100ms to complete, provide some form of feedback to inform the user the interaction has occured.
+The acknowledgment of user interaction should often feel immediate, such as a hover or button press, but that doesn't mean the completed response should be instantaneous.
+While a slower than 100ms reaction may create a disconnect between the user interaction and the response, a 100 to 200ms transition for a response may help the user notice the response their interaction initiated, such as a menu opening.
+If a response takes longer than 100ms to complete, provide some form of feedback to inform the user the interaction has occurred.